-Pumpkin coffee cake is the perfect excuse to have something sweet for breakfast!
-Enjoy a slice on chilly mornings or make it for holiday guests.
+Pumpkin Coffee Cake with streusel topping is the perfect excuse to have something sweet for breakfast!
+Enjoy a slice of this easy cake mix coffee cake on chilly mornings, or make it for holiday guests.

-This recipe may start with a box mix, but it has so many flavorful additions that you’d never know the difference!
+This pumpkin coffee cake recipe may start with a box mix, but it has so many flavorful additions that you’d never know the difference!

 Instead, you end up with a dense and delicious pumpkin spice coffee cake with a thick sugar crumble on top.